Farama-Foundation/gym-docs/docs/atari/asterix.md

 ---

 ### Description
 You are Asterix and can move horizontally (continuously) and vertically (discretely).
-Two types of objects move horizontally across the screen: lyres and bowls (presumably filled with the magic potion!).
-Your goal is to guide Asterix in such a way as to avoid lyres and collect as much magic potion as possible.
+Objects move horizontally across the screen: lyres and other (more useful) objects.
+Your goal is to guide Asterix in such a way as to avoid lyres and collect as many other objects as possible.
+You score points by collecting objects and lose a life whenever you collect a lyre.
+You have three lives available at the beginning.
+If you score sufficiently many points, you will be awarded additional points.
+Detailed documentation can be found on [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareID=3325).

 ### Actions
 By default, all actions that can be performed on an Atari 2600 are available in this environment.